Surface Area Products for Kerr-Taub-NUT Space-time: Introduction

-It is now well known by fact that certain black holes possesses inner horizon or Cauchy horizon(${\mathcal H}^{-}$) in addition with the outer horizon or event horizon.
-So, when the above geometric quantity holds for ${\mathcal H}^{+}$, there might have indication that these relations also hold for ${\mathcal H}^{-}$.
-This idea first comes from the fact that the product of the event horizon (${\mathcal H}^{+}$) and the Cauchy horizon's (${\mathcal H}^{-}$) areas of any asymptotically flat black hole admitting a smooth extremal limit, seems to depend only on the quantized charges and is independent of the ADM (Arnowitt-Deser-Misner) mass of the space-time \cite{larsen} and see also \cite{ansorg,ansorg1,cvetic,castro,visser1,visser2,det,chen}.
+where $\kappa_{-}$ denotes the surface gravity of the BH computed at the ${\mathcal H}^{-}$.
+This idea first came from the fact that the product of the EH and the CH's area of any asymptotically flat BH admitting a smooth extremal limit, seems to depend only on the quantized charge, quantized angular momentum and is independent of the ADM (Arnowitt-Deser-Misner) mass of the space-time \cite{larsen} and see also \cite{ansorg1,cvetic,castro,visser1,det,chen,pp14,hl,kntn}.

+Specifically, in case of axisymmetric Einstein-Maxwell gravity, the product of the ${\mathcal H}^{+}$ area and ${\mathcal H}^{-}$ areas obey the following formula:

+which is remarkably independent of the ADM (Arnowitt-Deser-Misner) mass of the space-time.
+Therefore it does depend on the quantized charge $Q$, and quantized angular momentum $J$ of the BH respectively \cite{ansorg1,visser1}.
+When $J=0$, we get the area product formula for RN BH: